 Friday, March 4, 2016

 Is it just me, or are Disney films becoming less magical and proportionally more preachy?
 Or, shall I say, increasingly self-righteous?
 Every picture produced by the megacorporation in recent memory seems to emit this sanctimonious attitude, and although they appear to have good intentions, this is something that we should not take lightly.
-(If this were the Golden Age of Hollywood, these types of productions would surely be viewed as "preachment yarns," which is essentially a euphemism for propaganda.)
+(If this were the Golden Age of Hollywood, these types of productions would assuredly be viewed as "preachment yarns," which is essentially a euphemism for propaganda.)

 Don't get me wrong.
 I am never one to bemoan the manufacturing of a moral implication or social problem film.
 (On the contrary, I undoubtedly have a fondness for these kinds of movies, and I support their existence and continuation indefinitely.)
 It's just nothing's subtle anymore.
 It used to be children could view an animated picture without being bombarded by deliberately instructional dialogue and language that would have even a man of the cloth imploring for mercy; they used to have to work for the theme.
 Did "Dumbo" pound its audience with barefaced motifs in an effort to convey its central concern?
 It did not, nor did it have to.